fastruby/blog/_posts/2020-05-12-how-to-migrate-from-capybara-webkit-to-webdrivers.md

 ---
 layout: post
-title: "Removing capybara-webkit"
+title: "How to Migrate from Capybara Webkit to Webdrivers"
 date: 2020-04-15 12:00:00
 categories: ["rails", "upgrades"]
 author: arielj
 ---

 We all know testing is important.
 We have our unit tests and integration tests to make sure everything is working as expected.
-At OmbuLabs, we use [capybara](https://github.com/teamcapybara/capybara) for our integration tests so that we can interact with the app as a real user would.
+At [OmbuLabs](https://www.ombulabs.com), we use [Capybara](https://github.com/teamcapybara/capybara) for our integration tests so that we can interact with the app as a real user would.

-Capybara by default uses `rack-test` as the driver, but this driver does not support JavaScript.
-So, in order to test some features we need a web browser with JavaScript capabilities.
-A few years ago we had two options: use a browser like Firefox that showed up while tests were running, or use an alternative headless browser like PhantomJS or QtWebKit (through capybara-webkit).
-Now, some major browsers provide a headless feature (Chrome, Firefox and even Edge), PhantomJS was deprecated and capybara-webkit development was suspended.

-This is the process we used to replace the `capybara-webkit` gem in a legacy project with the more modern approach of the `webdrivers` gem and headless browser.
+This is the process we used to replace the `capybara-webkit` gem in a legacy project with a more modern approach that uses the [`webdrivers`](https://github.com/titusfortner/webdrivers) gem and a headless browser.

 <!--more-->

+## Why Capybara-webkit

+By default, Capybara uses [`rack-test`](https://github.com/rack/rack-test) as the driver.
+Unfortunately `rack-test` does not support JavaScript.
+If we want to test things that rely on JavaScript, we need a driver with JS capabilities.
+Some of these drivers open up a web browser and show us all the activity.

+Having the browser show up while the tests are running is not that practical and usually quite slow.
+The good news is that we can use headless features on browsers like Chrome or Firefox (even Edge).
+A few years ago the available options were mainly [PhantomJS](https://phantomjs.org) or `capybara-webkit` (which uses [QtWebKit](https://wiki.qt.io/Qt_WebKit)), but these options had its development suspended.

-## Issues With Capybara-webkit
+## Issues with Capybara Webkit

 - Development was officially suspended in March. [commit](https://github.com/thoughtbot/capybara-webkit/commit/f429d668568ff7349f5e23a085df7fcf1c431fa7#diff-04c6e90faac2675aa89e2176d2eec7d8)
 - Depends on QT so it requires the developer to install extra libraries on the system adding an extra step to make a project run locally, inside docker, or in our CI system.